MirelaElla/socratic-chatbot/ANALYTICS_README.md

 ### Common Issues

 #### 1. Authentication Fails
+- Ensure you have a valid user account in the system
-- Ensure your email domain is whitelisted
+- Check that your role is set to 'admin' in the profiles table
-- Check Supabase credentials
+- Verify Supabase credentials are correct
-- Verify user exists in auth.users table
+- Contact an existing admin to update your role if needed

 #### 2. No Data Displayed
 - Check if chat_history table has data